LuckyLeaf333/DuckLoot/README.md

 ## Description

-Only works on moons which naturally spawn rubber duckies: Artifice, Adamanace, Liquidation, Titan, Vow, Rend, and Dine.
+Causea all scrap spawns to be rubber duckies.
+Does not affect special scrap items such as keys and apparatices.

 ## Dependencies

-Requires BepInEx (BepInEx-BepInExPack-5.4.2100)
+Requires BepInEx (BepInEx-BepInExPack-5.4.2100).

 ## Installation